The Care Act 2014

 - Social and economic wellbeing

 The government has announced that there will be further changes to care and support.

 The Care Act cap on care costs, which limited the amount that individuals would have to pay towards the cost of their care, will now not be introduced.

-Government proposals for social care reform have been delayed until autumn 2018.
+Government proposals for social care reform have been delayed, it will now be published “at the first opportunity in 2019”.
 The green paper will focus primarily on reform of care for older people but will also consider other things, for example the needs of carers and of working age disabled adults.